Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ### Exercises: Level 3

 1. 'Love is the best thing in this world.
 Some found their love and some are still looking for their love.'
-Count the number of word __love__ in this sentence.
+Count the number of words __love__ in this sentence.
 2. Use __match()__ to count the number of all __because__ in the following sentence:__'You cannot end a sentence with because because because is a conjunction'__
 3. Clean the following text and find the most frequent word (hint, use replace and regular expressions).